awestover/enchantedForest/story/story3_kevin.md

 Bucky is *dead*.
 He is *dead*, and it is *my* gods-damned fault, because my levancy wasn't enough to save him.
 He would want me to stay away from Kienan?
 WELL I WANT HIM TO BE ALIVE.
 WE CAN'T ALL GET WHAT WE WANT.

 Bob forced himself to draw in a deep breath.
-"And face it," he said.
+"And admit it," he said.
 "I couldn't even take on Nodnull and his legion.
 How am I supposed to defeat Malimost?
 Meditate until I transcend into godhood?"

 "You have to trust Rand.
 You have to trust that Paragon is going to be enough to help you overpower Malimost."
 Azalea whispered.
 "You can't do this.
 You're Rand's heir.
 He left everything for you.
 You're the hero everyone's been waiting decades for, and going to Kienan goes against everything he's ever taught us."